PiotrW01/Retrace/README.md

 # Retrace

-Retrace is a basic pathfinder mod for Vintage Story.
+Retrace is a basic pathfinder mod made for Vintage Story.

+## Controls

+### Normal view

+- N - Search for path to aimed block, press again to cancel pathing/searching for path

+### Map view

+- Middle mouse button - searches for path

+### Commands

+- .retrace goto [x] [y] [z] - try find path to specified location

+- .retrace canSprint [true/false] - sets whether player can sprint or not